GLOBAL MARKETS-Stocks, dollar down on U.S. election worries; oil tumbles

 * Gold, safe-haven assets shine; dollar slips

-* Oil down on large U.S. crude build (Updates to afternoon U.S. trading, adds settled oil prices)
+* Oil down on chance of large U.S. crude build (Updates to U.S. trading, changes byline, dateline; previous LONDON)

 By Saqib Iqbal Ahmed

-NEW YORK, Nov 2 Global equity prices and the dollar slid for the second straight day on Wednesday, while safe-haven assets such as gold rallied as investors shunned risk in response to signs the U.S. presidential race was tightening just days before the vote.
+NEW YORK, Nov 2 Global equity prices and the dollar slid for the second straight day on Wednesday, while safe-haven assets such as gold rallied as investors were rattled by signs the U.S. presidential race was tightening just days before the vote.

-Uncertainty about the outcome of the election pushed U.S. Treasury yields lower, while crude oil prices slumped on data showing a record U.S. crude stock build that stoked worries about a global supply glut.
+Uncertainty about the outcome of the election pushed U.S. Treasury yields to their lowest in a week, while crude oil extended losses after U.S. government data showed a much bigger-than-expected build in inventories.

 Investors were beginning to rethink their long-held bets of a Nov.
 8 victory for Democratic candidate Hillary Clinton amid signs her Republican rival Donald Trump could be closing the gap, deepening the recent decline across major stock markets.

-Weakness on Wall Street, on the heels of falling Asian and European stocks, sent MSCI's 47-country "All World" index down 0.65 percent, close to a four-month low.
+Weakness on Wall Street, on the heels of falling Asian and European stocks, sent MSCI's 47-country "All World" index down 0.42 percent.

 While Clinton held a 5 percentage point lead over Trump, according to a Reuters/Ipsos opinion poll released on Monday, some other polls showed her Republican rival ahead by 1-2 percentage points.